rmsk2/X16_mandelbrot/README.md

 - More colours to use in Hires mode (256 for the X16, 2 for the C64)
 - New instructions for the 65C02 (well only `stz` and `bra`)

-**This is work in progress**.
 Currently the default section of the Mandelbrot set (see screenshot below) using the X16s full resolution of 320x240 at a depth of 24 iterations (in total 717022 iterations) is calculated in under 13 minutes at about 950 iterations/sec.
 The  C64 version takes two and a half hours to calculate the same visualisation in a resolution of 320x200.
 Of course the biggest part of the speedup stems from the fact that the 65C02 in the X16 runs at 8MHz where the 6510 in a C64 is clocked at 1MHz.
 But even if that is taken into account the X16 version is currently faster.

 ![](/result.png?raw=true "Example picture in hires mode")